 Usage of Subheading Distribution:

 Subheadings have multiple uses that can affect the overall outlook of your content.
-The practical uses are there, but so is aesthetic appeal.
+The practical uses are there, but so is an aesthetic appeal.

 1. Headings act as the guide of the text

 Beyond this, headings also act as milestones of sorts.
 They break a huge chunk of text into multiple small readable parts.
-This buffer that they create makes it easier and more enjoyable to read the text and understand it.
+This buffer they create makes it easier and more enjoyable to read the text and understand it.

 The understanding of the readers gets boosted when you form a map for them to easily understand the information presented and imbibe it within them